Password Hygiene

 Insecurity Questions

-Lots of websites ask you to give answers to one or more security questions as part of a new account signup process.
+Some websites ask you to give answers to one or more security questions as part of a new account signup process.
 Questions like "name of your first pet", "name of high school that you graduated from", "best childhood friend", etc...
 These questions are there to help you recover account access in case you forget your password.
-But it's insecure if you give truthful answers.
+But it could be insecure if you give truthful answers.
 Bad guys can figure all this out easily enough using social media and social engineering techniques.

 Instead, provide false nonsense answers to these questions.
-I know a guy who answers them all with different brands of beer.
+One of my clients answers them all with different brands of beer.
 Just remember to jot down your false answers and the question that it goes with so you can enter the answers correctly later on if the need arises.
 But since you'll be following my advice by recording your passwords in a notebook or using a password manager, then you won't ever forget your passwords in the first place.
 Right?

 Brave New World